erroronline1/caro/readme.md

 [Content](#Content)

-### Messages
+### Conversations
 This is for internal communication and system alerts only and has no record aspect.
-You can message any registered user but the system user and delete any message at any time.
+Messages are grouped by conversation with the respective counterpart.
+You can message any registered user but the system user and delete any conversation at any time.
 New messages will trigger a system alert.
 The application can send messages to user groups if reasonable.

 [Content](#Content)